Oppo Reno 15 Pro Mini: What Retail Demos Reveal About Oppo’s Compact Flagship Direction

 Image consistency across modes remains unknown

-Camera performance should only be judged after independent testing on retail units.
+Camera performance should be judged only after testing retail units under varied lighting and usage conditions.

 Reported Claims

-Some early reports suggest a battery capacity higher than what compact phones typically offer.
-Exact figures have not been confirmed.
+Some early reports suggest a battery capacity higher than what compact phones typically offer, though no official figure has been published.

 Realistic Expectations